RichardCoffee/custom-post-type/README.md

 This really consists of only three files:
 ```
-  classes/custom-post.php
+  classes/custom-post.php (or classes/Post/Custom, see note)
   js/slug_noedit.js
   js/tax_nodelete.js
 ```
 Simply copy these to their respective location.
 That's it.
-Take note:  source code supersends any information contained within this document.
+Warning:  source code supersends any information contained within this document.

+Note:  tcc_plugin.php has an example of an autoload function, which utilizes the classes/Post/Custom file.

 ## Usage